Gurobi/docker-manager/README.md

 2021-04-22T02:57:33Z - info  : *** WLS license - registered to gurobi@gurobi.com ***
 ```

+Finally, you can retrieve the load balancer ingress of the ``gurobi-manager`` service
+and open your browser to the exposed url and port.
+If you have applied the deployment file
-Finally, you can go to http://localhost:61080/manager and log in using the default credentials:
+to a local environment, you can go to ``http://localhost:61080/manager`` and log in using the
+default credentials:
 ```
     standard user: gurobi / pass
     administrator: admin / admin